asyncapi/training/VIDEO_1_SCRIPT.md

 Let's highlight the many benefits of APIs:

-- **Adaptation**: needs change over time and APIs help to anticipate changes.
+- **Adaptation**: needs change over time and APIs help anticipate changes.
 When working on this technology, data migration can be better supported, while offering a better review of the information.

 - **Automation**: APIs allow IT teams rather than people to do the work.
 Through APIs, workflows can be updated so that they can be done in less time while being more productive.